Why do you need an engagement session in your photography package?

 5. I am a huge believer in style.

 I always try to talk to my brides and grooms prior to the wedding day about what style they are really looking for.
 Plus I really want to make sure that style matches up with the style of how I shoot.
 With the engagement session I really start focusing on the style of my wedding couple.
 I let my couples know ahead of time that sometimes I try to get more of an elegant poses and maybe more expression out of them.
-Then there’s other times that I’m really looking for that fun giggling big smile something that really says I’m happy to be here.
+Then there are other times that I’m really looking for that fun giggling big smile something that really says I’m happy to be here.
 Then there are the some couples that I can get a little of both.

 By knowing some of the styles that I am going for as well as what works perfectly for this particular couple it really focuses my wedding day coverage on exactly what style that I need to shoot.
 I’m a firm believer it makes the wedding photos not only go faster but also I get a lot higher quality.
 It allows me to spend more time on exactly what I’m really looking for prior to the wedding day